-Dust on sensor before cleaning (left) and after cleaning (right)
+Dust on the sensor before cleaning (left) and after cleaning (right)

 How to check if your camera has dust on the sensor:

-1. Place a memory card in camera and set to JPG mode.
-It is a time savings not to convert from Raw mode.
+1. Place a memory card in the camera and set it to JPG mode.
+It is time savings not to convert from Raw mode.

 3. Place the camera in manual focus and make the shot out of focus.
 The dust is on the sensor and should still be sharp even if your subject is not.
 If your subject is out of focus, you will not confuse the showing dust with part of the subject being photographed.

-If you have not cleaned your sensor in a while, you may be surprised on how much dust may show up on the screen.
-Do not be alarmed since in reality, you probably did not notice this much dust showing up in your recent images.
+If you have not cleaned your sensor in a while, you may be surprised at how much dust may show up on the screen.
+Do not be alarmed since, in reality, you probably did not notice this much dust showing up in your recent images.

-When reviewing the dust, the dust showing on your screen is really up side down and backwards on your actual sensor.
+When reviewing the dust, the dust showing on your screen is upside down and backward on your actual sensor.
 This is important if you are trying to clean a specific top or bottom side of your sensor.

 After you clean your sensor, you can take another image and bring it up in PhotoShop to see the results of your cleaning.
 At this time, you can determine if you need to clean the sensor again and with which method.
 Many times it can take 2-3 attempts to get the majority of the dust off.

 It is very difficult to get 100% of the dust off.
-It tends to gather on the sensors corners or edges.
+It tends to gather on the corners or edges of the sensor.
 Even if a little dust remains, it is not always necessary to clean your sensor again unless you are seeing the dust showing up in your images.
-Usually small dust spots on your sensor do not show in busy areas of a printed image.
-You are more lightly to see dust in an evenly lit lighter area such as the sky when using a smaller aperture such as f11 or higher.
+Usually, small dust spots on your sensor do not show in busy areas of a printed image.
+You are more likely to see dust in an evenly lit lighter area such as the sky when using a smaller aperture such as f11 or higher.

 On the road, sensor dust test:

 Most DSLR sensors are either a CMOS or CCD sensor and come in a few sizes.
-Most DSLR cameras come with a medium sized sensor and a few DSLR cameras with a larger 35mm full frame sensor.
-The sensor size is important if you are using a sensor swab which comes in multiple sizes for the general sensor sizes.
-You will want to purchase the proper sensor swab size for your camera and the products description should list what cameras that sensor size is for.
+Most DSLR cameras come with a medium-sized sensor and a few DSLR cameras with a larger 35mm full-frame sensor.
+The sensor size is important if you are using a sensor swab that comes in multiple sizes for the general sensor sizes.
+You will want to purchase the proper sensor swab size for your camera and the product description should list what cameras that sensor size is for.